Four Friends. Four Enemies.

 The friend who is a helper.
 The friend through thick and thin.
 The friend who gives good counsel.
 The compassionate friend.

-These four friends are indeed good. the wise understand this and attend on them carefully like a mother her own child.
+These four friends are indeed good.
+The wise understand this and attend on them carefully like a mother her own child.

 The Buddha talks about the helper giving you protection when you need it.
 Emotionally and physically.
 He explains the friend who endures with you through good and bad as someone that by sharing intimate thoughts or our own secret thoughts.
 And when misfortune strikes they don't give up on you.
 They might ultimately even die for you.

-The mentor helps you by straining you from wrongdoing and instead guides you towards wholesome actions.
+The mentor helps you by restraining you from wrongdoing and instead guides you towards wholesome actions.
 They give you information that helps you and they show you the correct path to walk.
 The compassionate friend is one that does not take delight in your troubles or problems.
 They also prevent others from mistreating you.
 They encourage those that praise the good things in you.

 The Buddha labels the first four as enemies.
 They should be clearly distinguished from friends.
 There are people who have evil or ill-will in their mind.
 They want to deceive you.
 These are malicious people.
 There are also people who do things we perceive as bad.
 They are causing harm without trying to, due to their own ignorance.
 It is really through their ignorance that they are causing problems.
 People such as that need to be admonished and instructed.